GAIA-UNIL/G2S/README.md

 ## Server runtime storage

-The server stores runtime data and logs under `/tmp/G2S/data` and `/tmp/G2S/logs` by default.
+The server stores runtime data under `/tmp/G2S/` by default.
+Binary payloads stay in `/tmp/G2S/data`, while per-job reporting is now split into:

+- `/tmp/G2S/logs`: chronological human-readable job logs
+- `/tmp/G2S/warnings`: warning event streams
+- `/tmp/G2S/errors`: fatal error payloads
+- `/tmp/G2S/progress`: machine-readable in-progress status snapshots
+- `/tmp/G2S/meta`: final key/value summaries read at job completion

 These directories are shared by jobs triggered through the server and use `0770` permissions, so operators should run the server with the service user and trusted group that are expected to access the shared job data.

-At startup, the server now also probes these runtime directories with a create/remove write test.
-If `/tmp/G2S/data` or `/tmp/G2S/logs` is not writable, startup fails with an explicit error on `stderr` instead of continuing until a later upload silently fails.
-Upload-time write, publish, and close failures now also print the failing path and operation to `stderr`.
+At startup, the server probes these runtime directories with a create/remove write test.
+If any of `/tmp/G2S/data`, `/tmp/G2S/logs`, `/tmp/G2S/warnings`, `/tmp/G2S/errors`, `/tmp/G2S/progress`, or `/tmp/G2S/meta` is not writable, startup fails with an explicit error on `stderr` instead of continuing until a later upload or report update silently fails.

+Progress and final duration no longer have to be inferred from the plain log.
+Interfaces can poll structured `progress_<job>` and `meta_<job>` text artifacts through the existing text-download protocol, while `-showLogs` can tail `log_<job>` and `warning_<job>` for live display without making the server stateful.

 ## Server data protocol hardening